Global Landscapes Forum: Sustainable Finance and Value Chains

-The GLF Investment Case has become one of the top sustainable finance forums globally, providing a regular convening space for a powerful community of leading sustainable financial actors that review and launch new innovative strategies for land-based investments.
+The GLF Investment Case has become a sustainable finance forum globally, providing a convening space for a community of sustainable financial actors that review and launch strategies for land-based investments.

 1,800 participants were selected to participate in person at the first four Investment Case events in London (2015, 2016), Washington D.C.
 (2018) and Luxembourg (2019), while thousands more tuned in virtually via live-stream.
 These events saw the launch of multiple major sustainable finance innovations, including the Tropical Landscapes Financing Facility (TLFF) in Indonesia and the Land Degradation Neutrality (LDN) Fund.

 Building on the fruitful organization of the 4th GLF Investment Case Symposium in Luxembourg in 2019, the GLF and the Government of the Grand Duchy of Luxembourg launched a longer term partnership: The Luxembourg-GLF Finance For Nature Platform.
 The 2021-24 partnership will catalyze and accelerate the mainstreaming of sustainable finance and the development of innovative finance instruments that contribute to nature-based solutions to climate change mitigation and adaptation.

 The GLF also focuses on sustainable value chains as a collaborator in the FOLUR Impact Program.
 Food Systems, Land Use and Restoration (FOLUR) is a $345 million, seven-year initiative funded by the Global Environment Facility and led by the World Bank.

 Seeking to transform food and land use systems, the program consists of a global knowledge platform and 27 country projects.
 Country-level work will focus on accelerating action in landscapes and along value chains for eight major commodities, including livestock, cocoa, coffee, maize, palm oil, rice, soy and wheat.

 Events

-Predecessor Events
+Predecessor events

 Following a move towards more integrated landscape approaches in both the forestry and agriculture sides of the research for development sphere, the Global Landscapes Forum was born in 2013 out of a merger of Forest Day and Agriculture and Rural Development Day (ARDD), which had been annual side events at the United Nations Climate Change conference (COP) since 2007 and 2009 respectively.